antonmi/espec/README.md

 The `shared` variable appears in your `before`, `finally`, in `config.before` and `config.finally`, in `let` and `example` blocks.

 `before` and `finally` blocks (including 'global') can modify the dictionary when return `{:shared, key: value}`.
-The example bellow illustrate the life-cycle of `shared`:
+The example below illustrates the life-cycle of `shared`:

 `spec_helper.exs`
 ```elixir